-Since no analytical solutions are available except the one proposed in this work, we benchmark our algorithm against a reference solution obtained from a conventional high-resolution numerical simulation.
+We first qualitatively benchmark our algorithm against a reference solution obtained from a conventional high-resolution numerical simulation.
 Specifically, a FEM solver is implemented in \texttt{FreeFEM 4.15} \cite{hecht2012} using second-order Lagrange (P2) nodal elements.
 A uniform mesh with approximately 15 elements per wavelength (EPW) is employed, which is known to provide high accuracy \cite{Marburg2008}.
 This discretization results in $n_{DOF}=380{,}557$ degrees of freedom.
-To treat the Dirac delta source, a singularity-removal strategy is adopted.
+To treat the Dirac delta source, a singularity-removal strategy is adopted (see for instance \cite{gjerde2020singularity, holtershinken2025local}).
 Namely, the Green's function is decomposed as $G_{k}(\cdot \mid \mathbf{x}_0) = \Psi_{k}(\cdot \mid \mathbf{x}_0) + G^0_{k}(\cdot \mid \mathbf{x}_0)$, where

 is the free-space fundamental solution of the Helmholtz equation, which captures the singularity at $\mathbf{x}_0$, and $H_0^{(1)}(\cdot)$ denotes the Hankel function of the first kind.
 Therefore, the FEM problem is addressed to find only the singularity-free component $G^0_{k}$.